About Keith Hallard

 Founder

-Keith Hallard RNMH, BNurs(Hons), PGCert, NMP
+Keith Hallard

-His background includes care homes, domiciliary care, learning disability services, mental health services, inpatient settings, community mental health and older adult dementia services.
+Keith has worked in health and social care since 2008, and qualified as a Registered Mental Health Nurse in 2019.
+His background spans care homes, domiciliary care, learning disability services, mental health services, inpatient and community mental health, older adult dementia services and forensic settings.

 • Dementia care and complex behaviour support